 - Checking to see if you have an iron deficiency, and possibly supplementing your diet with iron.

 - Examining other prescription drugs, over-the-counter medications or herbal remedies you may be taking.
-For example, drugs commonly used to treat high blood pressure, nausea, colds, allergies and depression can trigger WED/RLS symptoms.
+For example, drugs commonly used to treat high blood pressure, nausea, colds, allergies and depression can trigger RLS symptoms.